Editor's Note: Planning a trip to Italy? Misha Inglis of Misha Says shares her foodie tips in this budget food guide for Florence.

 Types of Restaurants in Florence

-Food establishments in Italy fall under four categories: cafés, osterias, trattorias, and ristorantes.
+Food establishments in Italy fall into four categories: cafés, osterias, trattorias, and ristorantes.
+Knowing these four terms can help you decide what type of meal you are looking for.

+As a general rule for budget travel, always look for osterias for a good value meal.
 But, don't rule out trattorias as many dishes will only be a euro or two higher than the nearest osteria, or sometimes not higher at all.

-Osterias are traditionally low-cost casual places for a bite to eat.
+Osterias are traditionally low-cost, casual places for a bite to eat.

 Trattorias are restaurants with take-out food available.
 They often are casual and have lively atmospheres.